 Action Group Development and Operation

-The Action Group (AG) is an interdisciplinary team tasked with achieving the objectives of this standard, fostering an environment that encourages participation from all involved individuals and organisations.
+The AG is an interdisciplinary team tasked with achieving the objectives of this standard, fostering an environment that encourages participation from all involved individuals and organisations.
 The AG determines strategies to engage the most citizens, analysing community organisations comprehensively.
 It defines project objectives and actions, ensuring accessibility of information and data to participating citizens.
 The AG conducts informative activities, such as discussion tables and workshops, to share methodologies for receiving information from involved parties.
 Project coordination is led by an odour or citizen science expert, who may also handle management and coordination.

 Participation in the AG is voluntary, requiring a collaboration agreement outlining objectives, AG constitution, party independence, roles, responsibilities, working basis, joint actions, communication plan, etc. A minimum and maximum number of representatives from each party is agreed upon, ensuring equal weight in decision-making.
 The AG maintains a proactive and ethical stance, respecting all stakeholders involved and prioritising collective interests to achieve the common goal collaboratively.